isikdogan/paperplane/generator/index.md

-PaperPlane: A simple static blog generator
+Title: PaperPlane: A simple static blog generator

----
 ><a class="btn btn-primary" target="_blank" href="https://github.com/isikdogan/paperplane"><span class="fa fa-github fa-lg"></span>&nbsp;&nbsp;&nbsp; Source Code</a>

 You like this website?
 You can easily create your own using PaperPlane, which is a very simple, flat-file, static blog generator.
 Initially, I created it to have a complete control over my personal website.
 Then I decided to put it online after receiving some encouraging comments on my website.